UPDATE: As of December 2019, Sightbox has shutdown all customer-facing operations.

 My personal experience with Waldo vs Hubble

 Everyone’s eyes are different.
-Thus I’m afraid an account of my own experience testing each lens wouldn’t be particularly helpful.
+Thus I’m not sure if a review of my own, personal experience testing each lens wouldn’t be particularly helpful.
 While I have nothing bad to report about their quality, my best recommendation is to evaluate them yourself.
 Sign up for a free trial of both Hubble and Waldo today.
 You’ll get 10-15 days of free contact lenses (25 if you sign up for both 😎), and you can cancel right away if they aren’t the right fit.
 Nothing to lose really, and a whole lot to gain.

 If you’re curious what it’s like to get Waldo contacts in the mail and how they are packaged, you can watch my quick unboxing video: